fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-endpoint.rst

     - The value of this claim MUST be the **client_id** of the Wallet Instance.
     - [`OpenID4VCI`_], [:rfc:`7519`, Section 4.1.1].
   * - **aud**
-    - It MUST be set to the identifier of the PID/(Q)EAA Provider.
+    - It MUST be set to the identifier of the Credential Issuer.
     - [`OpenID4VCI`_].
   * - **iat**
     - UNIX Timestamp with the time of JWT issuance, coded as NumericDate as indicated in :rfc:`7519`.
     - [`OpenID4VCI`_], [:rfc:`7519`.
 Section 4.1.6].
   * - **nonce**
-    - The value type of this claim MUST be a string, where the value is a **c_nonce** provided by the PID/(Q)EAA Issuer in the Nonce Response.
+    - The value type of this claim MUST be a string, where the value is a **c_nonce** provided by the Credential Issuer in the Nonce Response.
     - [`OpenID4VCI`_].

 Credential Response
 ^^^^^^^^^^^^^^^^^^^^

 Credential Response to the Wallet Instance MUST be sent using `application/json` media type.
-If the Credential Request is successfully validated, and the Credential is immediately available, the PID/(Q)EAA Provider MUST return HTTP response with a *200 (OK)* status code.
-If the Credential is not available and the deferred flow is supported by the PID/(Q)EAA Provider, an HTTP status code *202* MUST be returned.
+If the Credential Request is successfully validated, and the Credential is immediately available, the Credential Issuer MUST return HTTP response with a *200 (OK)* status code.
+If the Credential is not available and the deferred flow is supported by the Credential Issuer, an HTTP status code *202* MUST be returned.

 The Credential Response contains the following parameters: